 Zucchini Pie Tips

 This yummy Zucchini Pie is essentially a deep dish savory pie.
-Crustless, it comes together with an easy batter made from pancake mix and eggs.
-I recommend using Bisquick!
+Crustless, it comes together with an easy batter made from pancake mix (like Bisquick), vegetable oil and eggs.

 Made with layers of thinly sliced zucchini, onion and cheese, this easy pie recipe is like a cross between a quiche and a cake!